ksross22/deck-of-cards/README.md

 For more options and configurations, refer to the Cypress documentation: [Cypress Configuration](https://docs.cypress.io/guides/references/configuration.html)

-## Additional Detals and Testing Notes
+## Additional Details and Testing Notes

+I wanted to make notes of additional test cases I was thinking about covering, however, with the limited time, I did not implement in cypress.
+However, with more time, these were some additional cases I would have like to have seen covered.

 **Shuffle Piles:**
 - Assert that the order of cards in the pile has changed after shuffling.